SWI-Prolog/contrib-protobufs/protobufs_overview.md

 The idea behind Google's  Protocol  Buffers   is  that  you  define your structured messages using a  domain-specific   language.
-This takes the form of a =.proto= source file.
+This takes the form of a .proto source file.
 You   pass  this file through a Google provided tool that generates source code for a target language, creating an interpreter that can encode/decode  your   structured  data.
 You then compile and build  this  interpreter   into  your  application  program.